Telomeric repeat–containing RNA: Transcription From DNA

-TERRA is an evolutionarily conserved long-non-coding RNA found in many nucleus-containing eukaryotic cells such as humans (Homo sapiens), budding yeast (Schizosaccharomyces cerevisiae), fission yeast (Schizosaccharomyces pombe), mice (Mus musculus), zebrafish (Danio rerio), and various plants (Arabidopsis thaliana, et cetera).
+TERRA is an evolutionarily conserved long-non-coding RNA found in many nucleus-containing eukaryotic cells such as chicken (Gallus gallus domesticus), humans (Homo sapiens), budding yeast (Schizosaccharomyces cerevisiae), fission yeast (Schizosaccharomyces pombe), mice (Mus musculus), zebrafish (Danio rerio), and various plants (Arabidopsis thaliana, et cetera).
 TERRA is transcribed from DNA as a continuous sequence in most tissues from the subtelomeric and telomeric regions at the end of linear chromosomes.
 Transcription occurs in the 5' to 3' direction (from the centromere to telomere) and TERRA transcripts are heterogeneous in length, ranging anywhere from 100-bases up to 9-kilobases in length for human cells.
 The majority of TERRA transcription has been shown to be carried out by RNA Polymerase II (RNAPII), although RNA Polymerase I and III may also have functions in TERRA transcription for mammals.

 While the exact transcription start site is still a matter of debate, it is widely held that TERRA transcription begins in the subtelomeric region at the end of chromosomes, just before the tandem repeats of the telomere begin.
 In humans, at least 20 of 23 chromosome ends have been shown to contain CpG islands, which are generally found at or near transcription start sites in the subtelomeric region.
 Within these CpG island are three repetitive DNA tracts occurring in sequence: a centromere-proximal tract of repeated 61-base-pair (bp) units; second, a more distal tract of 29-bp units; and a third 37-bp unit tract.
 These highly conserved repetitive elements are known as 61-29-37 Repeats.
 Additionally, the chromatin organization factors CTCF (CCCTC-Binding Factor), Cohesin, and Rad21 - which are known to aid in the recruitment of RNAPII - have also been shown to bind within 1-2 kilobases of the telomeric tracks just upstream of these CpG islands.
 While not definitely known, the proximity of these factors immediately upstream of the proposed TERRA transcription start site suggest that they may function as promoter elements for the start of TERRA transcription.